arcuru/eideticadb/docs/src/user_guide/concepts/backends.md

 # Backends

-Backends in EideticaDB define how and where data is physically stored.
+Backends in Eidetica define how and where data is physically stored.

 ## The Backend Abstraction

-The Backend trait abstracts the underlying storage mechanism for EideticaDB entries.
+The Backend trait abstracts the underlying storage mechanism for Eidetica entries.
 This separation of concerns allows the core database logic to remain independent of the specific storage details.

 Key responsibilities of a Backend: